Stage 2 -In the midst of the affair

 Friendships are the foundations of soul-mate relationships and this is how many infidelity situations begin.
 Many times, a woman and man found each other because of the same employment, common friendships, neighbors, or the same church.

-2. A friendship becomes an affair the moment a man or woman feel a love for each other, and openly express their feelings to the other.
+2. A friendship opens the door to an affair the moment a man or woman feel something for each other, and openly express their feelings to the other.

 What seemed innocent enough (expressing one’s feelings for the other person) has now opened a Pandora’s box and if the other party’s feelings are mutual, they will find a growing emotional dependence upon each other that makes ending the friendship unthinkable.